 Our teachers know that healthy students learn and perform better.
 By making small improvements in physical and mental health, the academic potential of our students can improve significantly.

-Recognizing this, Crescent has launched STEM 1.0, our Health and Wellbeing Program in partnership with Dr. Greg Wells and the Wells Group.
-This multi-year initiative helps our boys develop their knowledge and application of scientific principles to enhance their health, wellbeing and performance.
+Crescent's Health and Wellbing program, called STEM 1.0, was developed in partnership with Dr. Greg Wells and the Wells Group.
+Dr. Greg Wells '89, a Crescent alumnus, is an assistant professor of kinesiology at the University of Toronto, as well as an exercise physiologist, sport scientist, author and broadcaster.
+STEM 1.0 helps our boys develop their knowledge and application of scientific principles to enhance their health, wellbeing and performance.

 Crescent’s Health and Wellbeing Program focuses on four pillars: Sleep, Think, Eat and Move.
 We believe that even marginal improvements in these areas can dramatically improve student health and enhance their learning.